NVIDIA/modulus-launch/examples/weather/dataset_download/README.md

 # How to Use
 1. Make sure you have the CDS API key setup following [these instructions](https://cds.climate.copernicus.eu/api-how-to).
 2. Run the main script, `python start_mirror.py`.
-This will perform all actions needed to generate HDF5 files needed for training.
+This will perform all actions to generate HDF5 files needed for training.
 First it will download and save all variables as Zarr arrays.
-This may take a substantial amount of time so if the process gets interrupted it saves the state of the download process and you can restart without issue.
-Then this will save the desired variables as HDF5 files in a standardized format that can be used for training.
+This may take a substantial amount of time.
+If the process gets interrupted, it saves the state of the download process, and you can restart.
+Restarting while changing date ranges for download may cause issues.
+Therefore, restarting should be done while keeping the same configs.
+After the download is complete, the desired variables will be saved as HDF5 files in a standardized format that can be used by the datapipes seen in forecast training recipes such as `fcn_afno`.

 # Configuration File